smit-joshi814/odoo-combat/README.md

-# Odoo Combat 2024
+# Odoo Combat

-Welcome to the Odoo Combat 2024!
-This repository contains the solution for the hackathon conducted on [Date], where we address the problem statements provided by the organizers.
+Welcome to the Odoo Combat!
+This repository contains the solution for the hackathon conducted on 29-6-2024, where we address the problem statements provided by the organizers.

 ## Team Members